For several months now I’ve been reading Leadership in the Wilderness by Dr. Erica Brown.

 I’ve said it before and I’ll keep saying it.
 A book like this must have an index!

-At the very least there should be an index of Torah and talmudic sources that are quoted.
+At the very least there should be an index of Torah and rabbinic sources that are quoted.

 My Verdict